WebAhead/master-reference/coursebook/week-3/learning-outcomes.md

 - Introduction to the concept and importance of software architecture.
 - File structure planning and how white-board planning an app
 - IIFEs and modular architecture

+### FRONT-END SKILLS
+- How to apply Flexbox to page content in a responsive design.
+- Compatibility issues to be mindful of with Flexbox